LorisNanni/Advancing-Taxonomy-with-Machine-Learning-A-Hybrid-Ensemble-for-Species-and-Genus-Classification/README.md

 Matlab code is saved in Matlab.rar; the file ExampleFish_DWT.m  shows how to apply DWT for training/testing CNN

-Python code is saved in Python.rar
+Python code is folder python.
+Follow the README.md for complete instructions.